Azzoz06/ContainerWkshp/4-KubernetesHelmOnICP.md

 - Select **Catalog** on the top right side of the ICP console

-- Find the `hellonginx` chart from AppCenter
+- Find the `hellonginx` chart from Catalog

 ![search hello](images/hellonginx2.png)